kragen/derctuo/markdown/hot-fabrication.md

 [40]: https://www.preciseceramic.com/blog/advantages-of-yttria-stabilized-zirconia-ysz-compared-to-other-stabilizers/

 Including aluminum in the zirconium mix might offer some additional advantages.
-I think it won't give you hotter results — while I *think* aluminum has a higher [energy density] of 83.8 MJ/ℓ than zirconium; alumina's molar mass is 101.960 g/mol, while zirconia's is 123.218 g/mol, giving respectively standard enthalpies of formation of -16.4 MJ/kg and -8.8 MJ/kg, advantage aluminum; however, while alumina's specific heat is the low 0.88 J/kg/K, zirconia's specific heat is a super-low 0.27 J/g/K, so I think zirconium as a thermite fuel will actually get hotter than aluminum, though I think it's entirely likely I'm misunderstanding how to apply the thermodynamics.
+I think it won’t give you hotter results — while I *think* aluminum has a higher [energy density] of 83.8 MJ/ℓ than zirconium; alumina’s molar mass is 101.960 g/mol, while zirconia’s is 123.218 g/mol, giving respectively standard enthalpies of formation of -16.4 MJ/kg and -8.8 MJ/kg, advantage aluminum; however, while alumina’s specific heat is the low 0.88 J/kg/K, zirconia’s specific heat is a super-low 0.27 J/g/K, so I think zirconium as a thermite fuel will actually get hotter than aluminum, though I think it’s entirely likely I’m misunderstanding how to apply the thermodynamics.
 Also, though, the resulting alumina–zirconia composites offer [better mechanical properties than either ceramic alone][51], being harder than zirconia but tougher (higher tenacity) and consequently stronger